 Madam Speaker, this crisis afforded us the opportunity to reset and revisit our traditional methodology for reviving growth and development from a period of decline effected by macro-economic shocks.
-Forced to undergo work-from-home strategies and utilizing digital technologies, we began to determine the shape and form of our future society, bearing in mind the changing contour of our energy sector which was not providing nor could it provide the resources required for funding the transformation effort.
+Forced to undergo work-from-home strategies and utilising digital technologies, we began to determine the shape and form of our future society, bearing in mind the changing contour of our energy sector which was not providing nor could it provide the resources required for funding the transformation effort.

-Madam Speaker, utilizing a broad cross-section of experience and expertise, we developed a comprehensive road map to facilitate the reopening of the economy and to put in place the foundation for a productive and innovative economy.
+Madam Speaker, utilising a broad cross-section of experience and expertise, we developed a comprehensive road map to facilitate the re-opening of the economy and to put in place the foundation for a productive and innovative economy.
 Intertwined with this business model has been the requirement to ensure that our educational institutions re-opened in a safe manner and that they were well-equipped with the digital infrastructure for conducting virtual learning.

-We are pleased that the schools have begun to function in a safe and secure environment and both teachers and students have the devices and technologies to initiate the transformation of the curriculum to ensure that our young people meet the requirements of the 21st century digital workplace.
+We are pleased that the schools have begun to function in a safe and secure environment and both teachers and students have the devices and technologies to initiate the transformation of the curriculum to ensure that our young people meet the requirements of the 21st century digital workplace infrastructure development, our domestic energy sector will become much more efficient - leading an increase in our oil production and we expect that our external energy sector, driven by competitive policies, will boost gas production to levels which can accommodate the demand from our petrochemical sector.